notesbytom/notesbytom/tech_notes/mrtg.md

 # Multi Router Traffic Grapher (MRTG)

-## CentOS 8 Stream MRTG Install Notes
+## CentOS Stream 9 MRTG Install Notes

-This also applies to Red Hat Enterprise Linux 8 and other similar Linux distributions
+This also applies to Red Hat Enterprise Linux (RHEL) 9 and similar distributions like Rocky.

 ```bash
 # Install the necessary packages